lodybo/de-zomerse-nachten/README.md

 ## Gulp
 Gulp can be used to perform a number of build tasks.
 For now, the following tasks are configured:
-* `gulp connect:dev`: Runs a local development server
+* `gulp serve:dev`: Runs a local development server
 * `gulp serve:proto`: Runs a local server with LiveReload where the development prototype is visible
+* `gulp serve`: Runs both simultaneously

+* `gulp build`: Builds a distributable artifact into the `dist/` folder that can be put on a platform.

 ## Zomerse Nachten database
 The database needs to store the following objects: